 |hTriggerBefore||The procedure is run before the HFSQL function.|

-Trigger on the functions for handling tables
+Trigger on the table management functions

 When using one of these functions for handling the tables, if a trigger is defined for the corresponding HFSQL function, the trigger is automatically activated.